SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ## Printing Formatted Text in Python

 In Python there are **several ways** to print **formatted text**, i.e. text, combined with numbers, values of variables and expressions.
-We have already encountered some of them, but let's get into more detail.
+We have already encountered some of them, but let's look at the issue in more detail.

-### Printing with commas
+### Printing with Commas

 When printing using `print(…)` we can list multiple values with commas:
 ```python